 Format

-The Conference’s format will be Breakout Presentations (Workshops, Panel Discussions, and Stand-Alone Presentations) in at least three Session Blocks consisting of five/six concurrent presentations, and are organized around four tracks, Advocacy, Community, Education and Research.
-Presentations in each track are intended to address the conference’s overall theme, "Moving To Thriving and Belonging" with the theme, Migrant Communities’ Healing Journeys.
-Presentations will focus on overcoming challenges and difficulties experienced by LGBTQIA+ Black and Persons of Color who have left their countries of origin; those seeking asylum due to anti-LGBTQIA+ laws; those who have experienced violence due to homophobia, biphobia, and transphobia in their homelands; the trauma and the effects on one's mental health caused by the migration experience; and how LGBTQIA+ Black and persons of color migrants have found hope, strength, support and community throughout their journey.
+The Conference’s format will be Breakout Presentations (Workshops, Panel Discussions, and Stand-Alone Presentations) in at least three Session Blocks consisting of four concurrent presentations, and are organized around four tracks: Advocacy, Community, Education and Research.
+Presentations in each track are intended to address the conference’s overall theme, “Building Resilience Through Unity; Facing Changing Battlefields Together.”
+Presentations will focus on overcoming challenges and difficulties experienced by LGBTQIA+ Black and Persons of Color veterans who struggle with the mental health following their experiences in combat/conflict theaters, from their respective communities due to homophobia, biphobia, and transphobia; the trauma and the effects on one's mental health caused by one’s exposure to violence; and how LGBTQIA+ Black and persons of color veterans found hope, strength, support and community in their lives.

-The Conference seeks to create a learning experience in which there is an exchange of knowledge, social resources (including immigration services, housing, and benefits), language access, workforce development, linkage to mental health care and treatment, HIV, sexual health, social networking, and care-giving relationships - considering dependence and independence.
+The Conference seeks to create a learning experience in which there is an exchange of knowledge, social resources (including mental health services, housing, and benefits), language access, workforce development, linkage to mental health care and treatment, HIV, sexual health, social networking, apparent and non-apparent disabilities, and care-giving relationships - considering dependence and independence.
 In their presentations, abstracts will demonstrate how and in what ways opportunities were created, if not for the presenters, but for their respective communities.
-Presentations along the four tracks should examine the physical, mental, and spiritual well-being of LGBTQIA+ Black and Peoples of Color migrant communities and their healing journeys ultimately moving to thriving and belonging.
+Presentations along the four tracks should examine the physical, mental, and spiritual well-being of LGBTQIA+ Black and Peoples of Color veterans.

 The Conference features two distinct formats: a 45-minute Speaker presentation(s) to establish common starting points, and set the tone for the day and 75-minute Breakout Presentations (Workshops, Panel Discussions, Stand-Alone, and Virtual Poster Presentations).
-These reflect on the conference’s theme –Migrant Communities’ Healing Journeys – and explore in-depth many issues impacting our communities’ mental health.
+These reflect on the conference’s theme –“Building Resilience Through Unity; Facing Changing Battlefields Together,” and explore in-depth many issues impacting our communities’ mental health.
 These will examine the physical, mental, and spiritual well-being of LGBTQIA+ Black and Peoples of Color, as well as treatments, methodologies and modalities of various states of illness, emotional /social dysfunction and disease facing these communities.
-These 75-minute concurrent single/stand-alone sessions, some geared for clinicians, others for community members, and others combined for both groups.
+These 75-minute concurrent single/stand-alone sessions, are geared for clinicians/academicians, for community members, and others combined for both groups.

 In the Conference Program, an abstract submission satisfying the NY State Department of Education requirements may qualify and be eligible for Continuing Education Credits for Licensed Clinical Social Workers and Licensed Master’s in Social Work.
 On the Conference Program, a presentation marked CE indicates that a person attending for the duration and completing the evaluation can earn one-credit hour toward their license.